perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 waiting before you start speaking.
 If you have your slides on your laptop make sure everything is set up so you can start talking as soon as it's plugged in.
-Set up and load all the apps you're going to use first â no one wants to be caught on stage in an awkward silence with nothing to say while they wait the 20 seconds it takes Mozilla to load.
+Set up and load all the apps you're going to use first — no one wants to be caught on stage in an awkward silence with nothing to say while they wait the 20 seconds it takes Mozilla to load.
 While you're at it don't forget to close down instant-messenger clients, calendaring apps, and anything else that might randomly pop up dialogs